 The dashboard will open and show you all the findings, the fuzzers have made so far.
 (Nothing in this case, because we did not run yet)

-In the dashboard, click on the Test Collection you want to run:
+In the dashboard, select on the Test Collection you want to run in the sidebar menu.
+Then, click on “Start”

 This will start the fuzzing process locally.
 Note that if you start fuzzing locally for the first time, it will take some time before starting up, because CI Fuzz recompiles the whole project multiple times with different instrumentations, in order to leverage all the features of different feedback based fuzzers.
 The progress of the instrumentation is shown in the pipeline in the dashboard: